-- 21. [The responsibility for the fulfilment of the "Space2030" Agenda and its implementation plan lies primarily with Member States and with the Committee, supported by the Office for Outer Space Affairs, including through the provision of its technical, policy and legal expertise.] - 22.
-In fulfilling the "Space2030" Agenda and its implementation plan, importance is attached to global and regional partnerships and strengthened cooperation among Member States, United Nations entities, intergovernmental and non-governmental organizations, industry and private sector entities. - 23.
-The Office for Outer Space Affairs should be appropriately positioned so that it may serve as a conduit for promoting and facilitating the use of space-based solutions in the implementation of the "Space2030" Agenda.
-It should continue, within its mandate, to forge partnerships, including with research institutions, academia, industry and the private sector, through Member States of the Committee, to provide broader opportunities to access space for purposes of science, innovation, research and development, education and capacity-building, and should implement activities to promote the use of space-based applications and technologies to support Member States in meeting the objectives of the global development agendas. - 24.
-In view of implementing the "Space2030" Agenda, the Committee on the Peaceful Uses of Outer Space and the Office for Outer Space Affairs should continue to fulfil their respective mandates and to cooperate and coordinate with other relevant entities within the United Nations system, including through the Inter-Agency Meeting on Outer Space Activities (UN-Space).
+- 21. In fulfilling the "Space2030" Agenda and its implementation plan, importance is attached to strengthened partnerships and cooperation among Member States, United Nations entities, intergovernmental and non-governmental organizations, industry and private sector entities. - 22.
+The Office for Outer Space Affairs serves as a conduit for promoting and facilitating the use of space-based solutions, including in the implementation of the "Space2030" Agenda, and should continue, within its mandate, functions and existing resources to pursue partnerships, including with research institutions, academia, industry and the private sector, to provide broader opportunities to access space for purposes of science, innovation, research and development, education and capacity-building.
+In that regard, the Office should implement activities to promote the use of space-based applications and technologies to support Member States in meeting the objectives of the global development agendas.

+23. In view of implementing the "Space2030" Agenda, the Committee on the Peaceful Uses of Outer Space and the Office for Outer Space Affairs should continue to fulfil their respective mandates and to cooperate and coordinate with other relevant entities within the United Nations system, including through the Inter-Agency Meeting on Outer Space Activities (UN-Space).